Posted by Charlie Klein on January 30, 2018

 Docker is a packaging technology that allows you to bundle applications with its software dependencies—eliminating the need to configure infrastructure before deployment.
 It is built once and can run anywhere as a single unit.
 These units on their own are called images, but when they are being run as applications we call them containers.

-The Black Duck Hub is deployed as a set of Docker containers, which together comprise the application.
+Black Duck is deployed as a set of Docker containers, which together comprise the application.
 Each container fulfills a different role.
 For example, the Web App container processes UI requests while the Solr container acts as the enterprise search platform component.
-A detailed description of each container’s role is available in the Black Duck Hub Docker Install Guide on the Customer Success Community.
+A detailed description of each container’s role is available in the Black Duck Docker Install Guide on the Customer Success Community.

 Please ensure that you meet all of the hardware and software requirements before getting started:

 |64-bit 5 core processor||Docker 17.03.x or Docker 17.06.x (CE or EE)||CentOS 7.3|

 |20 GB of RAM||Orchestration tool such as Docker Swarm**, Docker Compose, Docker Run, or Kubernetes.||Ubuntu 16.04.x|

 |250 GB of free space for the database and other Black Duck containers||For additional information on supported orchestration techniques, consult the Docker Installation Guide.||Oracle Enterprise Linux 7.3|

 |Free space for database backups||Red Hat Enterprise Linux Server 7.3|

 Note that the following steps depend on the operating system (OS).
 Also, while other methods are supported, this example uses the Docker Swarm tool to orchestrate the Black Duck container deployment and installation on a CentOS / Docker CE platform.
 To begin migrating to a containerized environment, we begin by installing Docker, which is comprised of five steps.